6 Tips for Building a Flawless Feminine Form

-How heavy and how often will depend on the the goal–I have a lot of women focused purely on gaining strength that almost always train using close to their maximal weight.
+How heavy and how often will depend on the goal.
+I train a lot of women who focus purely on gaining strength and almost always train using close to their maximal weight.

 For my clients focused on fat loss, neither of those are necessary; however, I insist that all my female clients spend at least two days per month dedicated purely to heavy lifting (75% or more of 1RM), regardless of their goal.
 Not only is it great for fat loss, but lifting heavy will help you look better once you’ve lost the fat.

-You see, training in a way that utilizes heavy loads is the fastest and most efficient way to increase both neurogenic and myogenic muscle tone; that is, it’s the best way to give you firm, toned look—even when you’re just standing there.
+You see, training in a way that utilizes heavy loads is the fastest and most efficient way to increase both neurogenic and myogenic muscle tone; that is, it’s the best way to give you a firm, toned look—even when you’re just standing there.

 I’m fairly certain my general readership is beyond the whole “I don’t want to get bulky—won’t lifting heavy make me bigger?” dilemma.
 It pains me to even have to bring it up.
-But, chances are we’ve got some newbz reading, and for their sake I like to cover my bases and be thorough, so I’ll just lay it all out.
+But, chances are we’ve got some newbz reading, and for their sake, I like to cover my bases and be thorough, so I’ll just lay it all out.